ALanMAttano/PrecisionUV/README.md

 🧠 Commonly referred to as:
 **UVGrid**, **UVCheckerMap**, **UVTestGrid**, **UVMapGuide**, **UVUnwrapGrid**, **UVCheckerTexture**, or **UVDebugMap** — this texture consolidates the strengths of all of them into one powerful, go-to default map.

-🎮 Compatible with Rhino, Blender, Unreal Engine, Unity, Substance 3D, RizomUV, and any tool supporting custom UV test textures.

-> “A beautiful texture isn't just about surface — it's how it maps the soul of geometry.”
+> “A beautiful texture isn't just about surface — it's how well it maps the soul of geometry.”
 > — *Inspired by the spirit of working with Pininfarina and German Frers*

 ## 📦 Download Formats